A springboard for an academic career

 This is a University Côte d'Azur programme taught over a one-year period (Sept. to July).

 Who can apply?

-Any student who has completed the first year of a European master degree (or equivalent). (more info
+Any student who has completed the first year of a European master degree (or equivalent). (more info)

-The MSc in Research in Management & Innovation (RMI) offers a solid foundation for students who wish to pursue doctoral studies and a career in teaching and research.
-It aims to provide students with a theoretical grounding and thorough research skills in a large spectrum of cutting-edge topics in management.
+This programme provides students with a theoretical grounding and thorough research skills in a large spectrum of cutting-edge topics in management.

 The programme places a strong focus on innovation in both the organisation and ecosystem contexts.

 individual, supervised research project, which they present at the end of the year to the RMI faculty.